sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-entities/monitor-external-resources.md

 resource, populate the "runtime_assets" field with ["http-checks"].
 {{< /code >}}

-{{% response %}}
-fetching bonsai asset: sensu/http-checks:0.5.0 added asset: sensu/http-checks:0.5.0

-You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
-To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["http-checks"].
-{{% /response %}}

 This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `http-checks`.

 You can also download the dynamic runtime asset definition from [Bonsai][16] and register the asset with `sensuctl create --file filename.yml` or `sensuctl create --file filename.json`.